VineGlobal/Super-Lightweight-eCommerce-Platform/README.md

 This e-commerce atform is unique in several ways.

 First, the e-commerce platform's backend data is managed 100% with Google Sheets.
 For example, the product catalog, category data, and multi-lingual labels are all maintained in Google Sheets.

-Secondly, performance is very fast, and data modifications are real-time.
-Meaning, if you change any of the data in Google Sheets, the data is published to the storefront in real-time.
+Content and product catalog modifications are real-time.

+Secondly, storefront performance is very fast.

 Other notable features:

 - Mobile responsive.
 Looks great on both desktops and mobile devices.
 Give it a try (demo): https://landedcost.io/demo
 - Integrated with the LandedCost.io landed cost API, which calculates import duties and taxes for cross-border ecommerce orders.
-  No other commerce platform has native landed cost integration such as this platform!
+  First and only digital commerce platform with native landed cost integration!
 - Supports PayPal Express.
 Other payment options to follow soon.
 - The client-side framework is AngularJS.
 - Very theme-able: The sample site theme can be easily modified.